metabase/metabase/docs/installation-and-operation/configuring-application-database.md

 > **For production installations of Metabase we recommend that people [replace the H2 database with PostgreSQL](./migrating-from-h2.md)**.
 Postgres offers a greater degree of performance and reliability when Metabase is running with many users.

+By default, Metabase ships with an H2 database to make it easy to demo Metabase on your local machine. **Avoid using this default database in production**.

-To use the H2 database for your Metabase instance you don't need to do anything at all.
+To use the H2 database for your Metabase,.
 When the application is first launched it will attempt to create a new H2 database in the same filesystem location the application is launched from.

 You can see these database files from the terminal: